Benchmarking Duplog

 Beetle Architecture

 Beetle itself wouldn’t work for what I had in mind (it will deduplicate redundant messages from single sources; I want to deduplicate messages across streams from multiple sources), but I could take its component pieces and build my own system.
-I started hacking on some code a couple days ago to get messages from rsyslog to RabbitMQ and then from RabbitMQ to some other process which could handle deduplication.
+I started hacking on some code a couple of days ago to get messages from rsyslog to RabbitMQ and then from RabbitMQ to some other process which could handle deduplication.
 It quickly turned into a working prototype that I’ve been calling Duplog.
 Duplog looks like this:

 Duplog Architecture